Written by Tiago Silva. Updated on 30, May 2023

 Changefreq is the expected frequency of changes likely to happen to a page.
 Accepted values are always, hourly, daily, weekly, monthly, yearly, and never.

-Priority values can be between 0.0 and 1.0 and show search engines how important a page is for the website owner.
+Priority values can be between 0.0 and 1.0, showing search engines how important a page is for the website owner.

 An XML sitemap index must have the following elements: